dave31415/beacons/README.md

 Using 5 Kontakt beacons

-Download and install this first which is an App to scan for iBeacons and log the results to a file.
+Download and install the following App first

 https://github.com/dave31415/BeaconScanner

+That scans for iBeacons and logg them to a file

 This repo requires tailer and Flask.